 Attend a Start Right session if you haven’t already.
 Use the Course Planning Guide to help you select your courses and plan your schedule.
 Register for COLL101, the College Orientation Seminar, to master success strategies, connect with resources and prepare for success at Bucks.
 Hold off on registering for any courses that you think you’ve already learned the material for and may wish to challenge through the Prior Learning Assessment (PLA) program.
 Use the checklist for incoming veterans to guide your successful transition to Bucks.

-Connect with a faculty advisor in your Academic Department for support with course selection in your program of study before registering for your second semester at Bucks.
-Review the online College catalog and familiarize yourself with the College’s academic policies, campus regulations, and the section on student records, rights, and responsibilities where you will find the Code of Conduct.
+Connect with a Academic Department for support with course selection in your program of study before registering for your second semester at Bucks.
+Review the online College catalog and familiarize yourself with the College’s academic policies, campus regulations, and the section on student records, rights, and responsibilities where you will find the Code of Conduct.in your

 Explore Campus Resources

 While preparing to come to Bucks and even after settling in, use this information to explore your campus resources.
 Begin with the New Student Resources.

 Check out the Learning Resources, where you’ll find the Library, Tutoring Center, and Technology Learning Center (TLC).
 The TLC is where you can get instruction on your technology tools at Bucks, such as the College portal and Web Advisor.
 Review the Veterans Benefits Information from Admissions.
 Take a look at the resources and programming in Student Life and the Student Life Information Center.
 Review the the veterans information where you can connect to the Stars and Stripes Lounge and Veterans Club.